robertjskelton/robertjskelton.github.io/_posts/2023-01-02-lexus-gx470-windshield-wiper-pump-replacement.markdown

 ![ww](/images/ww/5.jpg)

-Put the gasket in the resoivoir where it came out (without the pump).
+Put the gasket in the reservoir where it came out (without the pump).
 Then put the pump in.
 I found this made it WAY easier to get a good seal on the pump.
 Connect the electrical and the fluid line, then re-attach the 2 fluid lines into their holders.
 Turn on the car and try it.
 Yay, working windshield wipers!

 ![ww](/images/ww/6.jpg)